 - Discussion Access Link: Generates a link that can be used by anyone to view your discussion as a guest, without needing to input their usernames or email addresses.
 Useful to provide to students who haven’t yet created Kialo Edu accounts.

-- Email-less Signups: If you wish for students to create an account without providing an email address, instruct students to check ‘Sign up without providing an email address’ during sign-up.
+- Email-less Signups: If you want students to create an account without providing an email address, you can instruct them to check ‘Sign up without providing an email address’ during sign-up.
 Students must create accounts if they want to make contributions to a discussion as otherwise grading would be impossible - educators won't know which contributions were made by which students.
 Students also wouldn't be mentionable in a discussion.

 - Organization Dashboard: Allows institutions to manage all of their students' accounts and data in one place.